 - All communication between clients and clients protected through TLS (aka SSL).

-- Deployment inside AWS VPC.
+- Deployment inside a cloud platform VPC.

 - Isolation of data via Amazon S3 policy controls.

 - Support for PHI data (in compliance with HIPAA regulations) — requires Snowflake Enterprise for Sensitive Data (ESD).

 - Automatic data encryption by Snowflake using Snowflake-managed keys.

 - Snowflake Time Travel (1 day standard for all accounts; additional days, up to 90, allowed with Snowflake Enterprise) for:

 - Restoring and cloning historical data in databases, schemas, and tables.

 - Snowflake Fail-safe (7 days standard for all accounts) for disaster recovery of historical data.